Getting Fully Slick, with our spray on paint sealant

 Typical for us in the quest to make something truly great, we went and tested and rejected about 80 different formulas for over 2 years of very intensive testing.
-After much debate between ourselves, some professional detailers and hardcore car fanatics, we all decided on the formula we have today.
+After much debate between ourselves, some professional detailers and hardcore car fanatics, we all decided on the first formula.
 Knowing the way it works and the stunning finish it leaves, we named it Fully Slick.

 What is Fully Slick?

-Pretty simply, Fully Slick is a protective detailing spray, that leaves the paint with a beautifully slick and glossy finish.
-It has a range of great attributes that we built into it, which is quite amazing for how easy it is to use:
+Fully Slick is a spray on, synthetic protective sealant that leaves your paint with a beautifully slick and glossy finish.
+It's actually the slickest and smoothest feeling of anything in our range, which car enthusiasts will love.
+It has a range of other great attributes that we built into it, which is quite amazing for how easy it is to use:

 - Creates a protective, showroom shine in one quick step.

-- Leaves a fully slick finish, like your car has just been waxed.
+- Leaves our smoothest feeling, fully slick finish, like your car has just been waxed.

-- New durable polymers create extra protection, even after multiple washes.
+- New durable polymers create a nice level of protection, even after multiple washes.

 - Hydrophobic formula, to repel water and create bead porn.